garrandall/popular-music-data/tracks/2-way-street-missjones.md

 But Pun don't mind as long as you lovin me
 And if you ever catch me cheatin, girl it wasn't me

-Verse One: missjones

 How did I  think u were just seeing me
 When u always, get all those late night beeps
 You didn't think that I'd pick up your phone
-And i know that was wrong, but now I know for sure
+And I know that was wrong, but now I know for sure
 You said I was...

-Chorus: missjones

 You said I was your number one lady
 But how many more like me?